joaomelo/balance/README.md

 password: password
 ```

 Finally, we have both unit and e2e tests to support the development effort.
-With the app running, type `npm t` to run all of those tests in watch mode.
+With the app running, type `npm t` to execute all tests in watch mode.

 # Deploy
 _How to push to production?_